NYCPPE/nyc-makers-vs-covid/README.md

 ## How to style the layouts

 This project comes with tailwindcss to make styling faster.
 It also includes the github markdown standard css file.
 You can also just add classes to html files via `styles/index.css` and write css how you usually would.
-If you are writing using .md or .mdx there is not a lot of customization, but there are a few included blocks like: `[[info]] , [[alert]] , [[warning]]` which will style your markdown.
+If you are writing using .md or .mdx there is not a lot of customization, but there are a few included blocks like: `[[info]] , [[alert]] , [[warning]], [[success]]` which will style your markdown.